hudon/refraction-hs/README.md

 ## Why do we need better privacy in bitcoin?

-Greg Maxwell explains it in his proposal for Confidential Transactions [3]:
+Greg Maxwell explains it well in his proposal for Confidential Transactions [3]:

 > Insufficient financial privacy can have serious security and privacy
 > implications for both commercial and personal transactions.
 Without